JaredTMurray/Mission-to-Mars/README.md

 Jupyter [Mars Data Part 1](#) notebook contains the code that scrapes the Mars news titles and preview text.
 -	Automated browsing (with Splinter) was used to visit the Mars news site, and the HTML code was extracted (with Beautiful Soup).
 In[7], Import Splinter and BeautifulSoup, In[8] set the executable path and In[16] are code used to visit the Mars NASA news site
 -	The titles and preview text of the news articles were scraped and extracted.
-To set up the HTML parser and to scrape an article title and it's summary text, the code in In [54], [55] and [77]  use the ,div tag  and the class "content_titlet ' to located the the Title and the summary text.
+To set up the HTML parser and to scrape an article title and it's summary text, the code in In [54], [55] and [77]  use the ,div tag  and the class "content_title" to located the the title and the summary text.
 -	The scraped information was stored in the specified Python data structure—specifically, a list of dictionaries.
-(10 points)
+The variable news_p were used to stored the summary of the articles.
+I then used a for loop to go throught the the iteriation loop, then I created an empty dictionary all_news to store the results of the news summary.
+See In [58], [59],[80] and was wellas the Out[80].

 ### Deliverable 2: